hippiehunter/dblbook/src/guessing_game/guessing_game.md

 endmain
 ```

-The `endmain` is optional and it marks the end of the `main` procedure.
+The `endmain` is optional and marks the end of the `main` procedure.

 ### Testing the First Part